liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 place a deeply nested page in the primary navigation menu of your site, for example.

+To use the Manage Page interface to create a page, navigate to *Edit* on the Dockbar and select *Page*.
+You'll notice it's not possible to add a new page.
+This is because you're only managing the current page, so your only option is to add a child page.

 Once you've created pages and populated them with content, Liferay provides a way for you to back them up to separate files.
 Let's see how that works.

 ##### Backing up and Restoring Pages

-Next to the *Add Page* button in the Manage Site Pages screen are two buttons labeled *Export* and *Import*.
+Next to the *Add Page* button in the Manage Site Pages screen, there are two buttons labeled *Export* and *Import*.
 The Export button exports the pages you create into a single file, called a LAR (Liferay Archive).
 You can then import this file into any server running Liferay to re-create the pages.
 If you have a LAR you would like to import, use the *Import* button.
 Exporting and Importing LARs is a great way to take content from one environment (say, a development or QA environment) and move it all in one shot to your production server.
 Note that you should not make this a regular occurrence.
 If you want to regularly move pages from one server to another, you should use Liferay's staging environment, which is covered in chapter 3.

 LARs are also a good way to back up your site's content.
 You can export them to a specific location on your server which is backed up, and if you ever have to